Raimane Daou

-Raimane Daou (born 20 November 2004) is a professional footballer who plays as a defensive midfielder for Championnat National club Aubagne Air Bel, on loan from Marseille.
-Born in France, he represents the Comoros at international level.
+Raimane Daou (born 20 November 2004) is a professional footballer who plays as a defensive midfielder for club Concarneau.
+Born in Mayotte, France, he plays for the Comoros national team.

 Club career

 Daou is a youth product of FC Septèmes, Marignane Gignac and SC Air Bel, before moving to the reserves of Marseille in 2021 on a contract until 2024.
 In the 2022–23 season he made an appearance on the senior match day squad for a Coupe de France match against Hyères FC.

 International career

 Born in France, Daou is of Comorian descent.
 He made the final squad for the Comoros U20s at the 2022 Maurice Revello Tournament.
 He debuted with the senior Comoros national team in a 2–1 friendly win over Cape Verde on 17 October 2023.

 Playing style

 Daou is a versatile midfielder who likes to participate and contribute with the ball.
 He is strong at holding the ball and releasing it up the field, and makes himself available for passes.
 He is able to play all across the midfield and defensive backline.